ObiwonKenobi/eqemu-gm-dashboard/README.md

 ## Credits

-Original development by Dr. Christopher Opp, CISSP.
+Original development by Chris Opp, DIT, CISSP.
-Built for the EQEmu community.
+Built for the community.